Reconstructing Sepsis Trajectories from Clinical Case Reports using LLMs: the Textual Time Series Corpus for Sepsis: Discussion and Conclusions

 Regarding generalizability to other medical conditions besides sepsis, our methodology could be extended in a straightforward manner.
 Our motivation for choosing sepsis as the disease focus was to expand the analysis from the i2m4 dataset to a similar population in the PMOA corpus and maintain a well-defined phenotype.
 Sepsis is a sensible choice as it is one of the most prevalent and important diagnoses in critical care medicine.
 However, there are several concerns when generalizing to other conditions.
 For one, most other conditions are less acute in nature, meaning that the time distributions may be wider.
 Also, the amount and type of information in such case reports may vary.
-Despite this, one of the benefits of the AULTC (compared to linear/squared discrepancies) when you mix intensive care and chronic disease cases is that the chronic disease discrepancies at wider times scales will not dominate the performance measure (because of the time discrepancy log scaling).
+Despite this, one benefit of AULTC compared to linear or squared discrepancies is that when intensive-care and chronic-disease cases are mixed, long-horizon discrepancies from chronic disease cases do not dominate the performance measure because of the log-time scaling.
 Another generalizability concern is that for some conditions, less temporal information will be present.
 This appears to be more acute in imaging studies, where the focus of the case is on the image content at a single snapshot in time.
 For these types of studies, the longitudinal annotations become less meaningful compared to the image's information content.